GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-71/index.md

 ## Chrome DevSummit Videos

-If you didn’t make it to Chrome Dev Summit, or maybe you did, but didn’t see all the talks, check out the
+If you didn't make it to Chrome Dev Summit, or maybe you did, but didn't see all the talks, check out the
 [Chrome Dev Summit 2018 playlist](https://www.youtube.com/playlist?list=PLNYkxOF6rcIDjlCx1PcphPpmf43aKOAdF)
 on our YouTube channel.